LibrariesHacked/librarieshacked.github.io/_posts/2022-02-22-library-data-authentication.md

 There are a few Libraries Hacked projects that rely on up-to-date data to be useful.

 [Library map](https://www.librarymap.co.uk/) gives details of public libraries across the UK, but is using data from a couple of years ago.
-The data is made out of date by library closures, but also routine changes such as opening hours.
+The data becomes out of date whenever libraries are closed, but also routine changes such as opening hours aren't updated.

 The same for [Mobile libraries](https://www.mobilelibraries.org/), which displays information on mobile library timetables, and [Libraries at home](https://www.librariesathome.co.uk/), which provides various details about your local library service.

 To present information publicly you need to either be using a reliable data source, or provide a means to update your own data.
 As no reliable data sources exist for libraries, the only current option is to provide a way to update the data.

 ## A system for libraries

 Those projects are designed to work with data that conforms to the [Public library open data  schemas](https://schema.librarydata.uk/).
 This just means that data from each service needs to have the same fields, and those fields need to follow certain definitions.